The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 (5) Religion, Philosophy and Ethics

-This innovative Programme provides an excellent opportunity to study major religious traditions of the world and major schools of philosophy and ethical thought in an objective and critical way.
-Students will develop the capability in correlating religious ideas and values, philosophical traditions, and schools of ethical thought to contemporary socio-cultural problems.
-They can understand more about the human person itself and human culture through a comparative and interdisciplinary study of different religious and philosophical traditions, showing the vast range of human response to various life problems, such as life and death, meaning of life, social justice from ancient times to the contemporary world.
+This interdisciplinary programme provides an excellent opportunity to study major world religions, philosophical traditions, and ethical schools of thought in a systematic and critical way.
+Students will develop an ability to correlate religious ideas and values, as well as philosophical and ethical thought with both a personal quest for meaning in life and the reflection of contemporary socio-cultural issues, such as life and death, gender equality and social justice.
+Students will better understand more about the human person and human culture through a comparative and interdisciplinary study of different religious and philosophical traditions, showing the vast range of human responses to various life problems, such as life and death, meaning of life, and social justice from ancient times to the contemporary world.

 Only Faculty of Arts offers Double Major Programmes in Hong Kong Baptist University.
-Student may choose to take a Double Major Programme which consists of two Majors in one Bachelor’s degree.
-The Double Major Programmes provide training in two fields.
-Student can choose any two Majors from (1) Chinese Language and Literature, (2) English Language and Literature and (3) Religion, Philosophy and Ethics.
-In addition, Double Major Programmes in Translation and English will be implemented in AY2018/19 (applicable to students admitted the Bachelor of Arts Programmes (Broad-based Admission) from AY2018/19 intake onwards).
+Student may choose to take a Double Major Programme which consists of two Majors in one Bachelor's degree.
+Student can choose any two Majors from (1) Chinese Language and Literature, (2) English Language and Literature and (3) Religion, Philosophy and Ethics or Double Major in Translation and English Language and Literature.

 Student Learning Experiences

-Student can join the internship programmes and exchange programmes organized by the University.
+Student can join the internship programmes and exchange programmes organised by the University.

 Apart from University's programmes, some of our Departments offer Major-orientated Internship to their students, such as Creative and Professional Writing Programme offers writing internship to their Major's students, and Religion, Philosophy and Ethics Programme offers summer internship in NGOs.

-In addition to the internship and exchange programmes, some of our Departments will organize study tours to broaden students’ horizons.
-For example, Religion, Philosophy and Ethics Programme organized study tours to Europe and Dunhuang- Xinjiang, and Humanities Programme has organized summer study tours to Germany and Taiwan, etc.
+In addition to the internship and exchange programmes, some of our Departments will organise study tours to broaden students' horizons.
+For example, Religion, Philosophy and Ethics Programme organised study tours to Europe and Dunhuang-Xinjiang, and Humanities Programme has organised summer study tours to Germany and Taiwan, etc.

 Administration, education, publishing, media, public relations, marketing, social service, culture and the arts, etc.